perseusrealdeal/perseusrealdeal/README.md

 I passionate to code in Swift.
 I consider myself as a self-educated Indie Swift developer, iOS/macOS mostly.</br>
 Look at my `Open Source` projects.
 See how it's done in a way I choose, my personal workflow and preferences.</br>

 In my spare time I totally in `J.R.R.
-Toltien` Middle-earth.
+Tolkien` Middle-earth.
 My approbation apps [iOS](https://github.com/perseusrealdeal/TheOneRing) and [macOS](https://github.com/perseusrealdeal/Arkenstone) are all designed in Middle-earth theme.

 Another my love is riding a bike.
 I have a red GT bike for more than 15 years.